sigmacomputing/sigmaquickstarts/README.md

   3. Navigate to the newly generated guide (`cd sigmaguides/src/<GUIDE_NAME>`) and edit your guide in a tool like vscode.
   4. Run the website again `npm run serve`
   5. As you edit and save changes, your changes will automatically load in the browser.

-You can always read the [sample Quickstart](site/sigmaguides/src/sample/sample.md) online.

 ### Tips